 A wibbly-wobbly cake tin is great for the novelty value, but will it perform just as well as your old metal bakeware?

-Our tests of the main silicone bakeware brands showed that there's little or no difference between silicone and metal cooking performance.
+When we tested silicone bakeware brands in the past our results showed that there's little or no difference between silicone and metal cooking performance.
 So, why switch to silicone?
 Here are the pros and cons:

 - It's flexible.